discopop-project/discopop/docs/Setup.md

 Once the configuration process is successfully finished, compile the DiscoPoP libraries using `make`.
 All created shared objects will be stored in the build directory and can be found inside a folder named `libi/`.

 	make

+## Installation of Python Modules
+The included Python modules `discopop_explorer` and `discopop_wizard` can be installed using `pip` by executing the following command in the base directory of DiscoPoP:

+	pip install .

+Installing the modules allows the simple invocation of those via

+	discopop_explorer

+and

+	discopop_wizard

+respectively.
+The [quickstart example](Quickstart/Example.md) will assume this kind of installation.
+However, if you do not want to install the modules, they can be invoked using:

+	python3 -m discopop_explorer

+and

+	python3 -m discopop_wizard

+respectively.